Ketamine Therapy: Can it Fix Depression?

 The study found that ketamine was more effective than placebo for anxiety, and that the anxiety improvements after ketamine therapy persisted for up to one week after a single treatment.

-Another medical study on ketamine for anxiety found similar results.
-Patients with treatment resistant anxiety or social anxiety disorder (SAD) were administered weekly injections of ketamine for 3 months.
-18 of the 20 patients studied reported significant reductions in anxiety, and “marked improvements in functionality and in their personal lives.”
+Another medical study on ketamine for anxiety reported similar results.
+Patients with treatment-resistant anxiety or social anxiety disorder (SAD) were administered weekly injections of ketamine for three months.

 This study wasn’t placebo-controlled, so the results are weaker than the first one.